cryptopunks/minsecwifi/README.md

 ### Donations

-If you want to show your appreciation, you can donate via [Bitcoin](http://cryptopunks.org/donate/).
+If you want to show your appreciation, you can donate via Bitcoin: *1NYYFoJiRPnkmFbcv5kYLqwsweix1cVmBT*.
 Thanks!